chikeezeh/Microsoft-Data-Science-Class/intro.md

 The data is distributed in such a way that it looks like a bell curve.
 The mode, median, and mode are in the center of the curve.
+~ 68.26% of all observations lie between 1 standard devation above or below the mean.
+~ 95.45% of all observations lie between 2 standard devation above or below the mean.
+~ 99.73% of all observations lie between 3 standard devation above or below the mean.